orsonteodoro/gcf2/README.md

 ### Requirements

-* All source based packages require a rebuild if linking to CFI libraries.
+* All source based packages require a rebuild if linking to CFIed libraries.
 * All binary based packages require LD_PRELOAD described in the troubleshooting section below.